 Marianne wakes with no memory and no idea who she is or where she was going — a name on her brooch the only clue to her identity.
 Lost, penniless, and convinced she’s being followed, she pleads for help at the nearest village and is taken in by a lonely widow at her grand country home, Maulever Hall.

-Marianne settles into life at the Hall, finding fast companionship with Mrs Mauleverer.
-The days pass and no hint of memory returns, but Marianne’s need for answers is growing urgent.
-An unexpected visit from Mrs Mauleverer’s aloof son, Mark and his soon-to-be-betrothed, Lady Heverdon has thrown life at the Hall into disarray.
-They suspect Marianne has come into their lives under false pretences.
-But the longer she spends with Lady Heverdon, the more Marianne becomes convinced the opposite may be true.
+An unexpected visit from the widow’s aloof son and his soon-to-be-betrothed, Lady Heverdon, leaves Marianne desperate for answers.
+They suspect Marianne has come into their lives under false pretences, but, the longer she spends with Lady Heverdon, the more Marianne becomes convinced that the opposite may be true.

-As tensions within the family rise and Marianne finds herself growing closer to Mark, she begins to wonder whether her arrival at Maulever Hall has more to do with fate than chance.
+As Marianne finds herself growing closer to the enigmatic Mark Mauleverer, she begins to wonder whether her arrival at Maulever Hall had more to do with fate than chance.

 Maulever Hall was first published in 1964.